-The number of rescue/extrication calls increased from 3 in 2011 to 16 in 2012.
+The number of rescue/extrication remained consistant with the previous years totals.
+The department responded to 16 incidents during 2013.
+Many of the incidents were outside of our fire protection area, mainly on Hwy 19.
 PVFD provides rescue/extrication services outside of our Fire Protection area, typically the Inland Hwy and the Errington FPA, and has done so since the mid 1970's.
 In particular, the department is dealing with scenes that are a result of higher speeds with vehicles going off the road.
 These types of incidents result in significantly more damage to the vehicle and making rescue of the occupant more challenging.
 As traffic volumes continue to rise within the area, the potential for continued increases for extrication calls is very real.